Sensu Go release notes

 5.2.1 release notes

 February 11, 2019 — The latest release of Sensu Go, version 5.2.1, is now available for download.
 This release is a stability release with a key bug fix for proxy check functionality.
-See the upgrading guide to upgrade Sensu to version 5.2.1.
+See the upgrade guide to upgrade Sensu to version 5.2.1.

 - Sensu agents now execute checks for proxy entities at the expected interval.